aireuhl/ed/2_written_elements.md

 ---

 ## Issue Paper
-Precarious Labor in the Public Library
+Precarious Labor in the Public Library: Asserting Trauma, Exploring Collective Healing

+50 word statement

+A full-text PDF can be found here.

 ---

 ## Major Paper
+Our Digital Records / Our Physical Deaths: Investigating Chechnya’s Anti-Gay Purge and the Future of Personal Archiving

+A full-text PDF can be found here.

 ---

 ## Core Course Paper
 Beyond Neutrality: Questioning Professional Ethics, Neoliberalism, and Data Violence in LIS Praxis

+A full-text PDF can be found here.

 ---